tgi-io/tgi-utility/spec/README.md

 <blockquote>returns <strong>quack</strong> as expected
 </blockquote>
 #### getInvalidProperties(args,allowedProperties)
-<p>Functions that take an object as it's parameter use this to validate the properties of the parameter by returning any invalid properties</p>
+Functions that take an object as it's parameter use this to validate the properties of the parameter by returning any invalid properties

 &nbsp;<b><i>valid property:</i></b>
 ```javascript
 // got Kahn and value backwards so Kahn is an unknown property